eejlny/GFADES/README.md

 **source <path to tools>/Xilinx/Vitis/2022.1/settings64-Vitis.sh**

-edit matrix.h in the src directory and verify the following lines so the hardware is generated with 1 hardware thread and 2 compute units per thread
+edit matrix.h located the gnn-rfsoc-mt-all-2022/src directory and verify the following lines so the hardware is generated with 1 hardware thread and 2 compute units per thread

 #define FEA_THREADS 1